 Draw a UML 2.0 sequence diagram for the sample turn above in order to demonstrate the interactions between objects of the different classes.
 For simplicity reasons, assume that all checks against cheating pass.
 Your diagram should focus on the interactions between the game and a player.
 For example, it is not important to go into detail how the player finds the position of where to build a road, but it needs to get a handle to that position from some method call (model the AI as a black box).
-There should be no free variable names in your diagram (cfg. the slides for the first exercise)!
+There should be no free variable names in your diagram.